ankitshah009/TacSense/README.md

     - `/api/analyze/*`: Endpoints for voice, text, and visual analysis.
     - `/api/tactical-data`: Endpoint for retrieving and updating tactical information (units, threats).
 3. **Running Analysis Logic**: The core analysis functions are implemented in Python.
-4. **Orchestration**: The entire application is containerized using Docker and managed with a single `docker-compose.yml` file.
+4. **Orchestration**: Docker Compose starts both the FastAPI service and a LiveKit server for real-time audio streaming.

 This architecture removes the complexity of managing separate Node.js and Python backends.